 It may seem counterintuitive for us to say this, but the best kind of lighting for your home gym is actually natural light.
 Studies have shown that natural daylight can make you feel more alert and energized, and it can also create a refreshing ambiance in a room.
 Not to mention, using sunlight in place of artificial lighting will help save you money on your electricity bill.
 If your home gym contains large windows or skylights, take full advantage of them by opening your curtains or blinds and placing your workout equipment well within the resulting spread of light.

 2. Use bright, cool white overhead lighting.

 If you have a workout room with only a few or small windows or you prefer to work out after dark, you may just have to upgrade your artificial lighting.
 Light in a color temperature above 5000K (light in the same hue as sunlight) has been shown to induce the same energizing effects as natural light.
 We recommend swapping out your old lights with CFL or LED bulbs.
 Both light sources are well-known for emitting quality light in a cool color temperature without producing much heat.
 But light in the right color temperature is only half of the equation.
 Brightness, measured in lumens, is the other vital component to creating an energizing environment.
-Read our blog on lumens to find how much light you need to evenly illuminate your home gym.
+Read our blog on lumens to find how much light you need for your gym.

 3. Make sure your room is evenly illuminated.

 Nothing makes a home gym more depressing than a scantily lit room with shadows cast in every corner.
 Make sure your light source is able to evenly distribute light throughout your room to avoid shadowy patches or distractingly bright focal points.